convisoappsec/conviso-docs/docs/cli/ast.md

 ### Naming an asset

-When using the Conviso AST tool, you have the flexibility to assign custom names to your assets on the Conviso Platform.
+When using the Conviso AST, you have the flexibility to assign custom names to your assets on the Conviso Platform.
 By default, Conviso AST utilizes the repository name as the asset name.
 However, you may prefer to use a custom name for better organization or clarity.

 To set a custom name for your asset, run the command like the following: